-DAVE: Yes, put it all together and choose what's relevant to the problem we're focusing on, and analyse that carefully to find out if we can identify any (10) or regularities there.
-That's the main thing at this stage, rather than concentrating on details or lots of facts.
+DAVE: Yes, put it all together and choose (5) , and analyse that carefully to find out if we can identify any trends or regularities there.
+That's the main thing at this stage, (6)

 NATALIE: OK.
 And then once we've analysed that, what next?